Informatics General: Origins of Mark IV and the software product business

 in the secretive world of his empire, it appears that Hughes was never informed of the existence of Hughes Dynamics until a couple of years after its creation; once he found out about it, he had it shut down.

 In any case, in May 1964, Informatics acquired Advanced Information Systems from Hughes Dynamics.
 For this it paid essentially nothing: Hughes actually paid Informatics $38,000 to take it, but in doing so Informatics assume some existing customer obligations of about the same amount.

 Within Informatics, Postley became the champion of making another version, Mark IV, that was for the new IBM 360 computer line.

 Mark IV was not the first file management system/report generator; indeed there had been several efforts in the late 1950s towards this end, including one from SHARE called 9PAC.
 Indeed, it is possible Bauer and Wagner, who were both active in SHARE (Wagner had been a chair of it), were influenced as to the value of such a product by their exposure to previous efforts in that users group.

 But only Postley had the full vision of what a software product might be; Informatics as a whole was reluctant to finance the development cost, which Postley estimated to be half a million dollars.
 So Postley recruited five companies, each of whom provided $100,000: Sun Oil, National Dairy Industries, Allen-Bradley, Getty Oil, and Prudential.

 Existence of the new product was first announced in 1967.

 Mark IV found quick success as a product: during 1968, its initial year of availability, it garnered orders for 117 installations and sales of nearly $2 million.

 But IBM then decided to unbundle software from its mainframes in 1969, which helped facilitate the growth of the commercial software industry in the 1970s and beyond.

 This accelerated sales of Mark IV severalfold from what Informatics had anticipated.

+Computing Technology Company subsidiary

+In 1968, Informatics announced it was acquiring a New Jersey firm, Computing Technology Inc., a transaction that closed during 1969.
+This became the Informatics Inc. Computing Technology Company, a wholly owned operating unit of Informatics that was located in River Edge, New Jersey.